 Author contributions.
-CR, RT, CW, and HS performed the measurements and analyzed the in situ measurement data.
-HZ analyzed the lidar remote sensing data.
+CR, RT, CW, and HS performed the measurements and analyzed in-situ measurement data.
+HZ analysed the LIDAR remote sensing data.
 FGW post-processed the COBALD data.
-TL gave general comments on the paper.
-HZ wrote the paper with support from HS, as well as contributions from all co-authors.
+HZ wrote the manuscript with support from HS as well as contributions from all co-authors.

 Competing interests.
-The contact author has declared that none of the authors has any competing interests.
+The authors declare that they have no conflict of interest.